 Understanding Net Metering

 Let’s start with an exact definition.
 Net metering is a billing mechanism that credits solar energy system owners for the electricity they add to the grid.
-For example, if a residential customer has a PV system on the home's rooftop, it may generate more electricity than the home uses during daylight hours.
+For example, if a residential customer has a solar power system on the home's rooftop, it may generate more electricity than the home uses during daylight hours.
 In essence, net metering is a system of debits and credits that help your utility company even out your bills.
-Based on the difference between how much energy your solar panels produce and how much energy you are consuming, your utility bill either will be debited or credited.
+Based on the difference between how much energy your solar panels produce and how much energy you are consuming monthly, your utility bill either will be debited or credited.
 Credits build when your solar power system produces more energy than you are using and vice versa.

 Not all meters are created equal.
 A bi-directional meter is unlike a standard electricity meter.
 These meters are designed to measure electricity flow in two directions.
 When you connect a solar power system to the grid, you need a meter that can tell you not just how much energy you’ve consumed, but also how much you’ve sent back into the grid.

-Monitoring Your System
+Monitoring Your Solar Power System

 Consistent monitoring helps you regulate your energy usage.
 There are a few ways of reviewing your energy consumption and delivery back into the grid system.
 Some bi-directional meters will allow you to view the total amounts on the unit itself and another way to view this is through an online monitoring service.
 Not all solar power systems come with this feature built into their products, but it can be very useful for reviewing your current energy usage and allow you to make savvy decisions about how you use your energy.